top of page

 CRNCS in collaboration with ICNeuromodulation Neumann Group - Charité Universitätsmedizin Berlin

 The lab's initial work in brain stimulation for epilepsy involved sensing-enabled DBS (PC+S and RC+S) in a nonhuman primate with idiopathic epilepsy.
 Subsequently, in order to better understand data recorded during responsive neurostimulation in our epilepsy patients, we built BRAINStim, a platform for Biophysically Rational Analysis and Informed Stimulation.
+Our group reported the first study describing electrophysiological biomarkers of therapeutic responsive neurostimulation for epilepsy.

 Electrographic Seizure Pattern Modulation Biomarkers in Responsive Neurostimulation for Epilepsy